surniaulula/wpsso-breadcrumbs/README.md

 <p><strong>Most comprehensive Schema BreadcrumbsList markup of any plugin!</strong></p>

-<p>Adds Schema BreadcrumbList markup to posts, pages, and custom post types.</p>
+<p>Add Schema BreadcrumbList markup in JSON-LD format to posts, pages, custom post types, categories, tags, custom taxonomies, search results, and date archive pages.</p>

+<p>Select between using ancestors (aka parents) or categories for the breadcrumbs markup of posts, pages, and custom post types.</p>

 <p>Uses <a href="https://developers.google.com/search/docs/data-types/breadcrumb">Google's preferred Schema JSON-LD format for your breadcrumbs markup</a>.</p>

-<p>Select between using ancestors or categories for your breadcrumbs.</p>

 <h3>No templates to modify or update!</h3>